SumiSastri/google-firebase-and-react/docs/setup/part4-filestorage.md

 You can manually upload files or do this programatically.

 Programmatically the upload and downloads are not so easy to follow - the code is buggy with v9.
 See final code in the app as reference.

-This code may need to be refactored as there are too many nested promises.